-How do you deal with a lazy child?
-That is a question many parents have to deal with almost every day for the simple reason that children are among the world’s most terrible procrastinators.
+How do you deal with a “lazy child”?
+Many parents have to deal with this question almost every day for the simple reason that children are among the world’s most terrible procrastinators.

-Having to repeat instructions over and over again – without getting anywhere – often leads to frustration, and that frustration can make you make decisions or react in ways that you later regret.
+Having to repeat instructions over and over again – without getting anywhere – often leads to frustration, and that frustration can lead you to make decisions or to react in ways that you later regret.

-Regardless of the strategy that you choose, dealing with a lazy child tires you out and often leads to feelings of hopelessness.
+Regardless of the strategy that you choose, dealing with a “child who constantly needs to be pushed” tires you out and often leads to feelings of hopelessness.

-To understand why your child is lazy, you must first understand how procrastination in children works.
+To understand your child’s behavior, you must first understand how procrastination in children works.

 The Oxford dictionary defines procrastination as deferring action without good reason.
 Recent studies have found that “putting something off until later” can have dramatic effects.

 • It has been linked to poor performance

 • Procrastinators have been found to be more miserable over the long term

 • Procrastination has a negative impact on individuals’ saving practices